Pregnancy and Posture

 then move your legs over the side of the bed.
 Stand up slowly, using your leg muscles.

-If you work at a desk, proper posture is especially important.
+If you work at a desk, correct posture is especially important.
 Here are tips to help

 you practice good posture:

-chair with low-back support and tilt your pelvis forward to avoid the swayback position.
+chair with low-back support and tilt your pelvis forward to prevent the swayback position.